-The following clinical factors may increase a patient's risk for overdose when taking an opioid
+The following clinical factors may increase a patient's risk for overdose when taking an opioid.

-- Anyone who uses opioids for long-term management of chronic cancer or non-cancer pain is at risk for opioid overdose - Substance abuse, dependence and/or addiction, as are persons who use heroin - Accidental exposure and unintentional opioid misuse - Includes members of a patient's household who may discover and use the prescribed opioid inappropriately - A morphine-equivalent dose (MED) ≥20 mg per day - Switching to another opioid - Chronic pulmonary disease - Sleep apnea - Asthma - Chronic kidney and/or liver impairment - Use of CNS depressants, including benzodiazepines and alcohol - Use of certain medications for depression, including monoamine oxidase inhibitors (MAOIs)
+- Using again after taking a break, a person who has recently gone through opioid withdrawal has decreased opioid tolerance and can overdose very easily. - > This applies especially to people who have recently been in treatment, recovery, or have been incarcerated. - Anyone who uses opioids for long-term management of chronic cancer or non-cancer pain is at risk for opioid overdose. - Substance abuse, dependence, and/or addiction, as are persons who use unregulated drugs. - Accidental exposure and unintentional opioid use - Includes members of a patient's household who may discover and use the prescribed opioid inappropriately. - > Unregulated fentanyl may be found in drugs such as cocaine, meth, or in counterfeit pills. - A morphine-equivalent dose (MED) ≥20 mg per day - Switching to another opioid - Chronic pulmonary disease - Sleep apnea - Asthma - Chronic kidney and/or liver impairment - Use of CNS depressants, including benzodiazepines and alcohol - Use of certain medications for depression, including monoamine oxidase inhibitors (MAOIs)